 Candy produced "The Color Purple," the 2016 Tony Award winner for Best Revival of a Musical.
 The show was adapted from the Pulitzer Prize-winning novel by Alice Walker and opened to rave reviews in December 2015.
 Cynthia Erivo received a Tony Award for Best Actress in a Leading Role in a Musical, for her portrayal of Celie.

 In 2018, Candy produced three highly successful and critically acclaimed shows.
 They included "The Iceman Cometh," a revival of the Eugene O'Neill classic, starring Denzel Washington, which received eight Tony Award nominations, and "Carousel," the Rogers and Hammerstein musical, which received Tony Awards for Best Featured Actress in a Musical (Lindsay Mendez) and Best Choreography (Justin Peck).
 She also produced the Edward Albee classic "Three Tall Women," which earned Tony Awards for Laurie Metcalf (Featured Actress) and Glenda Jackson (Lead Actress).

-In 2019, Candy also produced the Tony-nominated "King Lear" starring Glenda Jackson, "Hillary and Clinton" starring Laurie Metcalf and John Lithgow, and “Tootsie," for which Santino Fontana won the Tony Award for Leading Actor in a Musical.
+In 2019, Candy produced the Tony-nominated "King Lear" starring Glenda Jackson, "Hillary and Clinton" starring Laurie Metcalf and John Lithgow, and “Tootsie," for which Santino Fontana won the Tony Award for Leading Actor in a Musical.
 She also produced the smash hit "Tina: The Tina Turner Musical," which was nominated for 12 Tony Awards in 2020 with Adrienne Warren winning for Best Performance by a Leading Actress in a Musical.